Shadowfen/AutoCategory/rivertold.md

 Thank you for your job !
 Sorry but I do not understand your problem report.
 Please clarify.

 Yes sorry, I don't really know how to explain it.
 When I am on my bank.
 If I want take 1 item in a category which is very low (for exemple 100) the scroll bar go everytime to the middle of my inventory.
 1 other player in my guild has the same bug.
 Same problem when using this addon with Grid list addon.
 ----

-Could we please have an option to disable the "AC: ItemID" thingy on our rightclick menu?

-no